Expat health insurance and inbound travel health insurance both fall within 'incoming' insurances.

 Inbound travel health insurance: these can be used for basic insurance within your country of residence but are typically only recommended for the first days or weeks of being in your new country before moving to a more comprehensive insurance option.

 Outbound travel health insurance: these are to be used when traveling to a country outside of your residence country.
-Eg. the travel health insurance Feather offers is an outbound travel insurance and can only be used outside of Germany, so it would not be a suitable option for use as your primary health insurance in Germany.
+Eg. the travel insurance Feather offers is an outbound travel insurance and can only be used outside of Germany, so it would not be a suitable option for use as your primary health insurance in Germany.

 Health Coverage